MobileCSP/MobileCSP/_sources/Unit9-Beyond-AP/Transitioning-Text-Lang.rst

 	 <li><a href="http://sketchpad.cc/" target="_blank">http://sketchpad.cc/</a>
 	</ul>

-Cyber Security
+Cybersecurity
 --------------

 .. raw:: html

-	<p>Cyber Security is also a fun topic to explore.
+	<p>Cybersecurity is also a fun topic to explore.
 There are Capture the Flag (CTF) contests for high school students where participants can break codes and find hidden flags.
 You can explore the problems even after the competitions end.
 Here are some high school CTFs and tutorials with practice problems:</p>
 	<ul>
 	 <li><a href="https://picoctf.com/" target="_blank">Pico CTF</a></li>
 	 <li><a href="https://pactf.com/" target="_blank">Phillips Academy CTF (runs in mid-May)</a></li>